 About us

 Hertfordshire Community NHS Trust (HCT) is an integral part of the health and care system in Hertfordshire, West Essex and parts of East of England.
 We are one of the principal providers of community-based healthcare services to more than 1.2 million people living in Hertfordshire and beyond.
-Some of our services also extend into the neighbouring areas of Bedfordshire, Luton and Milton Keynes.
+Some of our services also extend into the neighbouring areas of Bedfordshire, Luton, Milton Keynes, Essex, Cambridge and Peterborough, Norfolk and Suffolk.

 HCT is rated 'Good' by the Care Quality Commission.